AyeCode/userswp/readme.txt

 == Changelog ==

+= 1.2.63 - 2026-05-11 =
+* Consider form ID in register nonce for more security - FIXED/SECURITY

 = 1.2.62 - 2026-05-07 =
 * Default list URL not working when lists are set as the first profile tab - FIXED
 * Display error message for strong password in register form - FIXED